Book Building Meaning

 How does the Book Building Process Work?

-When company has planned to list its shares on the stock exchanges for the first time via IPO, the company management has to decide various things to get its share listed on the stock exchange such as issue size, share price, etc and to get through all this process, first company management has to appoint underwriter to help in the listing process.
+When a company has planned to list its shares on the stock exchanges for the first time via IPO, the company management has to decide various things to get its share listed on the stock exchange such as issue size, share price, etc. and to get through all this process; first company management has to appoint underwriter to help in the listing process.

 Step #1 – Hiring Underwriter

 Firstly, the Issuing company needs to hire an Investment bank that acts as an underwriter.
 With the help of issuing company management, the Investment bank identifies the size of the issue and determines the price range of the securities.
 An Investment bank drafts the company prospectus, which includes all the relevant details about the issuing company such as financials, Issue size, Price range, future growth perspectives, etc. The price range of share consists of floor price (Lower end of the price range) and Ceiling price (Upper end of the price range).

 Step #2 – Investor’s Bidding

 Investment bank invites investors.
 Usually, these are high net-worth individual & fund managers to submit their bids on the number of shares they are willing to buy at the various price level.
 Sometimes, it is not a single investment bank that underwrites the entire issue.
 Rather, the lead investment bank is engaged with other investment banks who use their networks to tap a large number of investors for the bidding process.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 Step #3 – Share Pricing